Ciara Brady: 2015–present

 In October 2015, a SORASed Ciara arrives home in Salem with her step-brother Chase for the wedding of her mom Hope and Aiden.
 At the Bicentennial party during the fireworks, she kissed Theo Carver (Kyler Pettis).
 After the wedding, she admitted to her step-grandmother/Aunt Julie about being happy for her mother, but missing her dad Bo so much and how his jacket reminded her of him.
 After learning of her mom being admitted to the hospital, she rushes there, shocked to see Bo at the hospital, they have a family reunion, where her dad fills her in on his abduction, Aiden's mental breakdown, and attempt of killing Hope and how he saved her.
 Ciara was happy having her dad back home.
-Sadly, a few days later, she got the worst news ever, through her brother Shawn-Douglas Brady (Jason Cook), about their dad passing away from an inoperable brain tumor, which came as a shock to her.
+Sadly, a few days later, she got the worst news ever though her brother Shawn-Douglas Brady (Jason Cook) about their dad passing away from an inoperable brain tumor, which came as a shock to her.
 Thankfully, her family and friends were there for her, including her love interest Theo, as she coped with the death of her father.
 While Theo was there to give Ciara comfort, her friend became jealous and started bullying him online with rude text messages, when Ciara learns the truth after finding the messages on Chase's phone, she confronts him over her his bullying.
 Later, she reveals to Theo about her step-brother being the bully.

 In February 2016, Ciara was raped by Chase, whom she always treated like a brother.
 She dealt with the pain, keeping the truth to herself for weeks, before finally letting Theo know.
 Ciara's friends Theo and Joey (James Lastovic) along with her niece Claire Brady (Olivia Rose Keegan) abduct Chase to punish him for his wrongdoings, taking him to the warehouse and tie him up to a chair, giving Ciara the benefit of punishing her rapist.
 However, Ciara did lash out at him, but did the opposite by not thrashing him.
 She called her mom to the warehouse and opened up to her being raped.
 Disgusted with her stepson's act, Hope arrested him on charges of rape.